Plan in Advance What to Collect

 You'll need a lot more display space if you plan to collect the larger

-plush lines like Buddies, Classics and Pillow Pals, or the large sized items
+plush lines like Buddies, Classics and Punkies, or the large sized items

 from the Ballz and Boo product lines.
 Do the research first, because some of